-Disposal Authorisation Description of record and retention period Justification for retention period 1122 Governing bodies - Date authorised: 1 September 2016 establishment, alteration and Background/business process: operation This is a new record class for this activity.
-Records relating to the establishment, alteration, and operation of governing bodies.
-Includes formal instruments of authority establishing the governing body and records of meetings.
-Governing bodies are responsible for the agency's long-term performance and business success.
-The governing body's leadership and decision-making sets the strategic direction for the agency so that it can meet its goals and objectives.
-Business requirements: The retention period is consistent with the retention of records relating to high-level committees with overall responsibility for making major policy and planning decisions (1014).
+Disposal Authorisation Description of record and retention period Justification for retention period 1122 Governing bodies - Date authorised: 1 September 2016 establishment, alteration and Background/business process: operation This is a new record class for this activity. establishment, alteration, and Governing bodies are responsible for the agency's long-term performance and business success.
+The governing body's leadership and decision-making sets the strategic direction for the agency so that it can meet its goals and objectives. authority establishing the Business requirements: governing body and records of meetings.
+The retention period is consistent with the retention of records relating to high-level committees with overall responsibility for making major policy and planning decisions (1014).
 Disposal action - Governing bodies set an agency's policy direction and direct how an agency's services are Permanent. administered and delivered to the people of Queensland.
 The decisions made by these bodies Transfer to QSA after business action completed. can have far-reaching implications not only for the agency, but also for the wider Queensland government and community.